JamesHovious/django-cms-demo/README.rst

 database and some media into the project to make it easier to see how django CMS works.

-This project is a fork of https://github.com/andrewschoen/django-cms-demo.
-This demo specifically is targeted for a Heroku development environment with a Postgresql database.

 Get the code and run the project locally.
 Make sure to checkout the frontend editing feature and try to add some pages.